My website is currently in development. It may take a little time between activations.

 Various pieces of wire

 Oh boy, what can I say...
 I am a fan of the SGC-230, it is simply a fantastic coupler of high quality.
-I use these at the base of my Spider Beam masts feeding either a 43' vertical wire spiraled around the mast or a 40m delta loop.
-I find the non-resonant length of wire does well with the coulper at the base with 7-8 radials in conjunction to coupling with my car.
+I use these at the base of my Spider Beam masts feeding either a 43' vertical wire spiraled around the mast or a pseudo Doublet that is 50' of 450 ohm ladder line feeding 96' of wire (48' each side).
+I find the non-resonant length of wire does well with the coulper at the base with 7-8 radials in conjunction to coupling with my vehicle or trailer.

-As mentioned, I also have a 40m delta loop I have used on occasion suspended by my SB mast and fed at the top with ladder line for a horizontal orientation.
-I use this in references that are RF noisy.
-I have found I can tune it from 6m to 80m easily with the SGC-230 but trying 160m with it is finicky.
+As mentioned, I also have the pseudo doublet suspended by my SB mast and fed with ladder line for a horizontal orientation.
+I use this in references that are RF noisy or with my POTA trailer camping for the weekend I have found I can tune it from 6m to 80m easily with the SGC-230 but trying 160m with it is finicky at times.

 One of the best features of the SGC line is that you do not need a radio interface to use the coupler.
 You simply connect the coax from it to your radio and supply power.
 With wire connected you send a carrier or rf such as a whistle and it will tune.
 There is a SmartLock device to use with the coupler that has a status indicator light, lock switch to stop it from re-tuning, and a button to force a re-tune cycle.
-I currently do not own one of teh actual SGC brabded locks and instead follow some schematics online to create my own.
+I currently only own one of the actual SGC branded locks and instead follow some schematics online to create my own for my other units.

 Batteries: